< Cyber Security in Mergers and Acquisitions (4 Big Risks)

 Best Practices for Mitigating Cyber Security Risks in Mergers and Acquisitions

-Now we know the major issues facing M&A from a digital point of view, it's time to take those steps to prevent it from happening.
+Now that we know the major issues facing M&A from a digital point of view, it's time to take those steps to prevent it from happening.

 Early Due Diligence